The History of the Guillotine

 12/4/1792 Dr Antoine Louis who was involved in the first practical steps towards the creation of the guillotine, wrote to his colleague Dr Cullerier at Bicêtre combined hospital, prison and old peoples home."
 That the beheading machine will not be ready for a test on human cadavres until Tuesday.

 17/4/1792 The first test on human corpses at a combined hospital, prison and old peoples home, at Bicêtre.
 At least 3 cadavers were beheaded.
+This was the day when it was decided to change the shape of the blade to oblique.
 Later that day a toolmaker in Paris got the job of making a new blade.
 It would be ready within three days.

 20/4/1792 The newly conceived blade was fixed in position at Bicêtre.